dekadekadeka/number_of_countries/README.md

 Because of this, I hard-coded the average number of countries visited to 10, and your result will be based off of that.

 Web based [demo here](https://dekadekadeka.github.io/number_of_countries/)!!
-Exact same functionality, but done with Vanilla JS/HTML/CSS so you don't need to download or compile anything :)
+Same functionality, but done with Vanilla JS/HTML/CSS so you don't need to download or compile anything :)

 ## Instructions
 1. Make sure you have [gfortran](https://gcc.gnu.org/fortran/) installed first.